garrypolley/lc101-kc/April 10, 2017/starter-questions.md

 ## Code Specific

-* How do we go about setting up the one-to-one relationship?
+* How do we go about setting up the many-to-many relationship?
   * We create three models
   * We link them inside a special method in our `dbContext` class
 * What do we need to do each time we change our models?